-- 1. Annual fuel(s) (gas) consumption in project activity - 2.
-Net Calorific Value(s) of the fuel(s) (gas) used in the project activity - 3.
-Fuel emission factors for fuel(s) (gas) used in the project activity
+- (1) Annual fuel(s) (gas) consumption in project activity; - (2) Net Calorific Value(s) of the fuel(s) (gas) used in the project activity; - (3) Fuel emission factors for fuel(s) (gas) used in the project activity.

-Baseline Electricity emissions will be monitored per ACM0002, "Consolidated monitoring methodology for grid-connected electricity generation from renewable sources", if and as applicable.
+Baseline Electricity emissions will be monitored per "Tool to calculate the emission factor for an electricity system" if and as applicable.